SwarmForm/SwarmForm/README.md

 # SwarmForm

 SwarmForm is a distributed workflow management system for High Performance Computing environments.
 SwarmForm introduces task clustering to reduce the makespan of workflows executed using it by minimizing the overheads.
 SwarmForm follows a distributed architecture with independent programs controlling different functional layers in workflow management.

 ## Getting Started

 These instructions will get you familiar with the installation and basic functions of the SwarmForm.

 ### Prerequisites

-What things you need to install to run the SwarmForm.
+Following prerequisites should be installed to run SwarmForm.

 * MongoDB
 * Python 3.3+